Part Three of a three-part series:

 And there is yet another category of believers who are at risk: Those who ARE, in fact, currently loving God and who ARE, in fact, currently walking on a narrow path…but who don’t understand there is such a thing as falling out of love and falling into apostasy at some point in the future:

 “Because lawlessness is increased, most people’s love will grow cold.
 But the one who endures to the end, he will be saved.”
 Matthew 24:12 (from the Olivet Discourse).

-Notice above how they had a love for God but the love disappeared…and how they are then contrasted with “the one” who “endures” and subsequently receives salvation.
+Notice above how they had an actual “love” for God but that love disappeared…and how they are then contrasted with “the one” who “endures” and subsequently receives salvation.